 A will is a legally binding document that states a person’s intentions about how their property and assets will be distributed following their death.
 It also includes who will be responsible for the property until it is finally distributed.
-To prepare a will, you need to have all of the necessary information for it to be valid.
+To prepare a will, you need to have all the necessary information to be valid.
 Let’s take a look at what you need to include in your will:

 What You Need to Include in Your Will

-As a caregiver, a will gives you the legal right to designate who will be named as a guardian for your minor children in case of your death.
+As a caregiver, your minor children.
 Is that person your husband, wife, partner, or someone else?
-Nevertheless, it’s essential to designate an appointed guardian if either parent isn’t available to assume this responsibility.
+Nevertheless, it’s essential to designate an appointed guardian if either parent cannot assume this responsibility.

-You need to decide what assets you want to leave.
-Your attorney can help you with this.
+It would help if you decided what assets you want to leave.
+Your attorney can help you with this. with this.
 However, they will usually give you a rough estimate of how much you should leave to your family.
-It is always better to get an expert’s opinion than to make assumptions about how much you will need.
+It is always better to get an expert’s opinion than make assumptions about how much you will need.

 Taxes and Debts

-In that case, the family may file a petition to liquidate the deceased’s assets as part of probate estate planning who should state taxes and tax issues related to your estate clearly in the will.
+In that case, the family may file a petition to liquidate the deceased’s assets as part of probate estate planning should state taxes and tax issues related to your estate clearly in the will.
 You will need to list life insurance and property taxes as part of your will.
 The laws about these items vary by state.
-It is also essential to state your financial situation at the time of your death if you have any other debts or creditors, who should also include them.
+It is also essential to state your financial situation when you die if you have any other debts or creditors, including them.

 Instructions for Funeral

 So, aside from your will or testament, you need to include what funeral services you would like and what happens to your remains following your death.
-If you had been planning on donating your organs, you should mention that as well.
+If you have been planning on donating your organs, you should mention that as well.

 You want this to be proper documentation so that your friends and family know what to expect at the funeral.
 It is also vital to give your family an accurate list of services and burial locations.
 Proper funeral service can make your life meaningful for the rest of your family.

-You must follow the proper form and procedure when preparing a will.
-This is to ensure that it meets all legal requirements and can file it with the court.
-Make sure to read over your will before you sign and submit it.
-However, you can change particular clauses from the document.
+However, before you sign and submit it, you can change particular clauses from the document.
 Take your time, make sure you understand everything.
 Review your will a couple of times and ask your attorney to make suggestions before submitting your document.